xiaoqie007/regular-investing-in-box/docs/en/README.md

 >
 >But then you realize that you could use the same basic rationale to adjust your general direction.
 If there are regions that are growing more rapidly, then there must also be sectors within those regions that are growing the most rapidly.
 The same logic still works.
 >
 >You've already made three guesses: 1) a net might work better than an arrow; 2) certain regions might grow more rapidly than the whole; and 3) some sectors within those regions might grow even more rapidly.
-If you keep guessing, your accuracy will certainly suffer.
+If you keep guessing, your accuracy/ˈakyərəsē/ will certainly suffer.
 So what should you do?
 Don't use an arrow, use a shotgun!
 This way, although your accuracy will suffer, you'll be more likely, and perhaps almost certain, to hit something.
 Anyway, since it's so far away, no one can be completely accurate, but after so many adjustments, you're more likely than others to be accurate!
 >
 >In the end you have another discovery, which is that using an arrow is never the best choice...